rbur004/Ruby-Classes/README.md

   attr_accessor variable # creates public methods to access @variable def initialize
     @@variable = 1.3 # (  @@variable != self.class.account )
   end
-end
+  def self.mymethod
+     @@variable == 1.3 # i.e it is the same as using it in a standard method. end end
 ```